dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 - Understanding the concept of word embeddings
 - Refreshing basic skills in how to set up and train a neural network

+### Requirements

+Submit a notebook containing your solution to the programming tasks described below.
+This is a pure programming assignment and you do not have to write a technical report or explain details of your solution in the notebook: there will be a separate individual assignment where you will answer some conceptual questions about the assignment.

 ## Step 0: Preliminaries

 If you are working on your own machine, make sure that the following libraries are installed: